morganey-lang/Morganey/README.md

 ### Unit Tests ###

-To run the Unit Tests enter
+To run the Unit Tests enter the following in the source code directory

     $ sbt clean coverage test

-in the source code directory.

 And after that you can take a look at the Unit Test coverage results.
 Just open `target/scala-2.11/scoverage-report/index.html`